colburncodes/bay/index.md

 ---

 <p>
 Hello!
-My name is Colburn Sanders.
+My name is <b>Colburn Sanders</b>.
 I grew up in North Carolina.
-I'm currently working in GovTech as a full stack engineer.
-And I help a handful of greenfield projects that I believe in, or that I'm passionate about.
+Currently I'm working in GovTech as a full stack engineer <b><h2>I build systems that solve problems</h2></b> I specialize in creating software for clients ranging from individuals and small-businesses even large enterprise corporations.
 </p>

 <p>
-Apart from working, I travel, run, spend time with family, and trying new foods.
+Apart from working, I travel, run, spend time with family, trying new foods, and take some pictures.
 </p>